 - Better oversight of your company’s supplier chain

 - Cost savings as a result of an improved quality management system

-- Being up to date with local regulatory authorities
+- Being up-to-date with local regulatory requirements

 - You will receive certification or implementation of a standard that is acknowledged globally, giving your company a seal of quality and proficiency